Want to avoid overpaying and get a reminder when your contract ends?

-With 100 million subscribers worldwide, Amazon Prime Video is clearly a popular streaming platform for digital TV.
+With over 100 million subscribers worldwide, Amazon Prime Video is clearly a popular streaming platform for digital TV.
 Included with Amazon Prime memberships, Prime Video has a massive international reach, access to a wealth of resources, and substantial investment in the production of original content.

-Whether you’re looking to get yourself an Amazon Prime Video subscription or you have one and aren’t using it to its fullest potential, here’s some more information to help you get the most out of your membership.
+Whether you’re looking to get yourself an Amazon Prime Video subscription, or you have one and aren’t using it to its fullest potential, here’s some more information to help you get the most out of your membership.

 Amazon Prime Video, or just Prime Video for short, is an online streaming TV and movie service.
 It’s included in an Amazon Prime membership, or you can buy a standalone Prime Video subscription, too.